Updated: Sep 10

 Her gift of patience is similar to compassion in that it allows us to remain undisturbed, even when situations are really difficult.
 Like Quan Yin, she will teach us how to respond, and not react.
 For this reason, call on her presence when dealing with a difficult person, or a harsh situation.

-She is often referred to as a virgin, and at the same time she is famous for being a mother.
+She is often referred to as a virgin, and at the same time, she is famous for being a mother.
 As I mentioned in a previous post on the topic of virgin Goddesses, in our modern world, we do not differentiate virginity as an important factor when describing people.
-My hunch is that if we do some research on the topic, we will be able to trace the obsession with virginity back to a religious group or sect governed by men.
+My hunch is that if we do some research on the topic, we will be able to trace the obsession with virginity back to a religious group or sect governed by men and to the myth of virgin births.
+In my opinion, man tried to make the act of having sex dirty instead of embracing it as the natural phenomenon that creates a child in our 3-D reality.
+So virginity is a label they used to describe purity.

 In Mexico, Mother Mary is called Our Lady of the Guadalupe, or the Lady of the Rose.
 The story goes back to 1531 when she appeared to a poor indigenous man named Juan Diego on Tepeyac Hill near what is now Mexico City.
 This hill was the same site where the Aztec goddess Tonantzin was worshiped, it already held a spiritual significance to the Goddess vibration, so it makes perfect sense as to why she told the missionary, Juan Diego, to build a house of worship there.
 When Juan was asked by the bishop to prove that he had received a divine message from Mother Mary, she filled his apron with Castilian Roses from the location where he saw her apparition.
 It was said they didn’t grow in Mexico at the time, so this was a miracle.
 Considering Spain started conquering the area of Mexico around 1519, it doesn’t seem unfathomable that a Spaniard might have planted it at an earlier time as an offering to Tonantzin, but I love how miraculous it appears to be in that special moment for Juan Diego, and perhaps the Goddess Mary had a hand in planting the blooming bush there, after all.